 Theoretical Analysis Task 3: Identifying Mechanisms of Change

 The aim of the third phase of the theoretical analysis is to identify and specify plausible mechanisms of change (e.g., causal/variational, structural/transformational, etc.) in categories/variables that provide theoretically meaningful explanations from the perspective of a particular theoretical framework.
-Due to the lack of temporal investigation in the current study, the third phase of theoretical analysis was not performed.
+Because of the lack of temporal investigation in the current study, the third phase of theoretical analysis was not performed.

 Theoretical Analysis Task 4: Constructing a Decision Tree Chart (DTC) RDA Coding Template (RDA-CT)